crcresearch/ndcmsT3/docs/new_user/quick_start.md

 [TABLE]

-> [!NOTE]
+!!! note
-> In the above table, the long queue and gpu queue can include any faculty / lab owned machines you have access to.
+    In the above table, the long queue and gpu queue can include any faculty / lab owned machines you have access to.
 The runtime limit and example machines will most likely be different from the table above.
 Speak to your lab-mates, PI, or email us at <CRCSupport@nd.edu> if you'd like to know specifics of those machines.

 If you wish to target a specific architecture for your jobs, then you can specify a `host group` instead of a general-purpose queue.